Genivia/ugrep/README.md

-  search through directories while selecting files by file name extension and file signature "magic" bytes and shebangs, pre-defined (installed) search patterns to search source code, hexdumps for binary matches, improved quickfix Vim `:grep` integration, and more.
+  search through directories while selecting files by file name extension and file signature "magic" bytes and shebangs, pre-defined (installed) search patterns to search source code, hexdumps for binary matches, improved quickfix Vim integration, and more.

 - **ugrep makes it simple to search source code** using *pre-defined patterns* that are installed for you.
 For example to recursively search Python files